-Many people believe that the creative industries are closed off, but there are hundreds of jobs and positions available for people working in other sectors to move from.
+Many people believe that the creative industries are closed off, but there are hundreds of positions available for people working in other sectors.

 The BBC alone has a huge number of openings available at any one time, just take a look at their careers page by clicking here.

-Pinewood Studios is one of the most successful and impressive film studios in the world, as recent movies such as Star Wars have been filmed and produced there.
+Pinewood Studios is one of the most successful and impressive film studios in the world.
+Recent movies such as Star Wars have been filmed and produced there.

 It’s expected that the virtual and augmented reality industries will be worth £160 billion by 2020.

-Although that figure is for the global industry, the UK is has one of the biggest creative industries in the world, meaning that AR and VR will see a big increase in popularity.
+Although that figure is for the global industry, the UK is has one of the biggest creative industries in the world.
+This means that AR and VR will see a big increase in popularity.

-It’s likely you’ve seen people wearing virtual reality headsets, playing games and sometimes completely losing their cool as the virtual world seems a little too real for comfort, like this reporter on Good Morning Britain screaming his lungs out in a video you can watch by clicking here.
+It’s likely you’ve seen people wearing virtual reality headsets, playing games and sometimes completely losing their cool.
+Check out this reporter on Good Morning Britain screaming his head off!

 Though the sector is a long way from being as developed as the others mentioned above, there are likely to be more and more openings in the near future as the technology develops.